BoardGameGeek Community Rules

-You can moderate the forums yourself by clicking the thumbs up button on threads and individual posts, or flagging them as rules violations by clicking the icon.
+You can moderate the forums yourself by clicking the thumbs up button on threads and individual posts, or reporting them as rules violations by clicking the ... button in the bottom right corner of a post.
 Here are some moderating guidelines to get you started:

 - Give thumbs up to posts you like.
 We encourage the liberal use of the thumbs up button.

-- Label a post as a Rules Violation if it blatantly violates our rules.
+- Report a post if it violates our rules.

 - Go easy on new users.

-Anything that receives enough Rules Violation flags will be automatically "collapsed," so that it takes an extra click to read it.
+Anything that receives enough Reports will be automatically hidden so that it takes an extra click to read it.

-Forum moderators periodically review posts that have been flagged to see if they require official moderation.
+Forum moderators periodically review posts that have been Reported to see if they require official moderation.
 Please do not complain about having your content hidden.